iamjakobforreal/iamjakobforreal.github.io/README.md

 I am the Jakob.
 Welcome to my personal blog.

-First and foremost, I am still learning how to build this website, so I do not want any comments about its design.
-Back off!

 Enjoy the content.
 Thank you and come again!

 # A Picture of The Jakob